-Policies in this Compatibility Plan are based on projected airport activity levels located in the Santa Barbara Airport Master Plan and the ALP.
-Specific factors considered when determining the 20+ year future activity levels for the Airport is described in Chapter 4.
+Policies in this Compatibility Plan are based on projected airport activity levels located in the airport master plan and/or ALP for each of the Airports in Santa Barbara County and have been developed in accordance with the forecasting methodology guidance in the Handbook.
+Specific factors considered when determining the 20+ year future activity levels for the Santa Ynez Airport is described in Chapter 4.